 The Committee must hold meetings at least four times a year.

 In accordance with its charter, the Human Resources Committee has responsibility for:

 - the appropriateness of any new or amended human resources related key policies

 - the employment terms and conditions as they relate to matters of policy or an issue of significance (individual employee contract of employment)

 - compliance with relevant legislation relating to human resources

 - the framework for the remuneration and performance reviews

 - the outcomes of review of performance and remuneration for QTC employees and QTC teams

-- ensuring that the Performance-Based Remuneration System engenders positive risk management behaviour
+- that the remuneration framework engenders positive risk management behaviour